-These are as close as we’ve gotten them.
-But of course, you can make marshmallow for all sorts of things.
-Decoration, torched decoration (that’s always fun), piped buttons for hot chocolate or campfire roasting, or just plain to eat.
+You can make marshmallow for all sorts of things; decoration, torched decoration (that’s always fun), piped buttons for hot chocolate or campfire roasting, or to just plain eat.

 - 80 g caster sugar

-- 35 g Glucose
+- 35 g glucose

 - 1 tsp or 5 g vanilla bean extract

-- 100 g Water
+- 100 g water

 - Place your gelatin leaves in a small bowl with cold water (just enough to cover) and leave to bloom (Soften).
 If you do this first, they’ll be ready for when you have to use them down the track.